#52 Crystal Lake, IL – Service Man

 Roadside America team in the early 90s inspecting a Muffler Man in Milford, NB

 The Muffler Man name wasn’t coined until the 1990s.
 The founders of RoadsideAmerica.com began cataloguing offbeat attractions around the U.S. in the mid-1980s for their first book, “Roadside America.”
 The trio, Doug Kirby, Ken Smith, Mike Wilkins, began to notice the similarities between many of the statues.
-There were probably 20% more of them around then than there are now.
+There were more of them around back then and the trio lost no time documenting the giants.
 By the 1992 release of their second book, “New Roadside America,” they had about 12 of these statues in their database.
-While they were amused by the statues, they hadn’t covered them yet.
-However, they privately began calling them “Muffler Men” since a few of the statues they’d seen held mufflers.
+While they were amused by the statues, they did not make a big deal about them.
+Amongst themselves they began calling them “Muffler Men” since a few of the statues they’d seen held mufflers.

 Screen Shot 2013-04-21 at 3.55.04 PMIn 1996, when Kirby, Smith, and Wilkins launched the website, RoadsideAmerica.com, they included a section called “The Secret Plot of the Muffler Men.”
 Sightings and photos of these statues began pouring in from the website’s visitors.
-A map and on-line database were created at RoadsideAmeirca.com to document these statues around the country.
-The website continues to receive tips about new Muffler Man discoveries and updates about these statues from visitors.
-While it is rare that a undocumented statue is found, occasionally, one will emerge from storage or be found in a remote location.
+A map and on-line database were created at to help document these statues around the country.
+The website continues to this day, to receive tips about new Muffler Man discoveries and updates from visitors each month.
+While it is rare that a undocumented statue is found, a new one still seems to pop up every year or so that no one seems to have known about.

 Bob Prewit with one of his creations